mlej8/InstagramBot/README.md

-### InstagramBot
+# InstagramBot

-Install a dependencies of this project: pip install -r requirements.txt
+### To install the dependencies of this project: pip install -r requirements.txt

-Please install a compatible version of ChromeDriver: https://chromedriver.chromium.org/downloads
+### Please install a compatible version of ChromeDriver: https://chromedriver.chromium.org/downloads